adrianblanco/eijc-journocoders/README.md

 Virtual reality is in tons of conversations of journalism but very few media have really tested this technology.

-In this session we will review some of the examples out of there, take a look to some of the most interesting tutorials and will put our hands on one interesting tutorial during the session..
+In this session we will review some of the examples out of there, take a look to some of the most interesting tutorials and will put our hands on an interesting tutorial during the session.

 ## First steps: What you will learn